astev423/Huffman-Coding-Project/README.md

 of code without testing, because if something goes wrong you have to search a giant file to find it, massive headache.
 Instead build small components, test each one, then build bigger components with those.

+-Working with bits was incredibly challenging.
+I think C++ was not designed to work with bits so I had to use libraries like bitset which were confusing to use and involved a lot of type conversion.

+-I forgot to make the Huffman tree and minheap use the chars as tiebreaker.
+This meant that if count was equal sometimes it would choose different nodes, which caused my binary file to get decoded wrongly.
+Thanks to the tests I quickly saw that the codes were different after remaking the tree, so I knew something was causing some ambiguity there.
+I knew it was the chars causing ambiguity because I thought about adding a tie breaker as chars but decided it was unnessecary.
+Turns out it was nessecary!